 In the meantime also the B.D.R. - Bund Deutscher Radfahrer in Germany was getting involved in BMX.
 June 18th.
 Mr. Hammer called me to explain that it has no sense coming to the meeting in Eindhoven, since B.D.R. is getting involved.
 He doesn't have any faith at all in B.D.R. (and he was right in the beginning anyway).
 BDR never contacted Mr. Hammer, but will work with another group that already was preparing an organization.
 The name of Mr. Teichreber was mentioned as one of the 5 people going to set-up the BMX department of B.D.R.
 There has been contact before with me (as I.BMX.F. gen.secr.) and Mr. Teichreber, that's correct.

 During the Eindhoven meeting it was also decided NOT to start an overall European BMX organization.
 First: lets get organized well inside our own countries.

 July 4th- 5th.
 Florida - USA riders John Hutelin (SE-Racing) and David Argyle (MCS) visited Holland

 and raced in Luyksgestel and Volkel.
-At first they stayed at my house en later on Dutch, Hutch importer David Trigg took care of those two riders.
+At first they stayed at my house and later on Dutch, Hutch importer David Trigg took care of those two riders.
 David did bring the two to England to compete at the Halfords sponsored race in Redditch.
 Also Kerensky Bullard, Jamie Burrows and Greg Esser raced in England.
-They went to England to compete in an international event on July 11th. & 12th.at Redditch.
+They went to England to compete in an international event on July 11th. & 12th. at Redditch we well.